myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 deletes.

-A delete could simply be achieved by intercepting a user request to delete and translating that to update the `valid_to = now()` on the corresponding row.
+A delete could simply be achieved by intercepting a user request to delete and translating that to update the `valid_to = now() at time zone 'utc'` on the corresponding row.
 We would therefore silently ignore the request to delete something.
 However, the effect of this is to return that 0 rows were affected by the delete.
 Client libraries using our table might well have problems with this ([ActiveRecrod with optimistic locking](http://api.rubyonrails.org/classes/ActiveRecord/Locking/Optimistic.html) does for example).
 Hence we have to go